maximilian-foerg/AM8-Switchwire-Mod/README.md

 * Before printing, calibrate your extruder steps and the temperature and flow rate for your specific filament.
 Get rid of any strining, warping and elephant food on your prints.
 There are tons of tutorials on the web on how to do each of that.

 ## BOM
 The following lists specify which additional parts you'll need to upgrade your existing printer to an AM8 plus.
+Note that there are alternative standards for each DIN standard (for example, the corresponding ISO standard).
+These are just the standards I used to design the parts.
+If you decide to use other nuts and bolts, check the dimensions beforehand.
+This is especially important for nuts and countersunk screws, less so for button head screws and cylindrical head screws.

 ### If you already have an AM8...
 ... and want to keep your Y axis: